-In November 2009, the Czech Trade Inspection Authority detected various cases of misconduct with 40% of the inspected cabdrivers in Prague, whereat such concerned primarily the prices of the fares.
-Tomáš Vozáb, spokesperson of Czech Trade Inspection Authority, released the news.
+In November 2009, the Czech Trade Inspection Authority detected various cases of misconduct with 40% of the inspected cabdrivers in Prague, whereat such concerned the prices of the fares primarily.
+Tomáš Vozáb, the spokesperson of the Czech Trade Inspection Authority, released the news.

-Another example of a very bad reputation of the cabdrivers in Prague is shown by a case when a 19-year old male cabdriver tried to rape his taxi female client.
-She was a 20-year old foreigner who on July 17, 2009 hailed a passing cab at Křížovnická Street in Downtown Prague at five in the morning.
-Instead of driving her to the hotel, the cabdriver drove her to a field road by Březiněves, where he tried to rape her.
-The young woman defended herself against the attacker but during her escape, she left her purse in the car with the cash and credit cards.
+Another example of a nasty reputation of the cab drivers in Prague is shown by a case when a 19-year old male cab driver tried to rape his taxi female client.
+She was a 20-year old foreigner who on July 17, 2009, hailed a passing cab at Křížovnická Street in Downtown Prague at five in the morning.
+Instead of driving her to the hotel, the cab driver drove her to a field road by Březiněves, where he tried to rape her.
+The young woman defended herself against the attacker, but she left her purse in the car with the cash and credit cards during her escape.
 Police investigators tracked down the attacker and charged him with felonies of rape, theft and unauthorized possession of a payment card.
-In addition, the young cabdriver was driving the cab illegally because the minimum age for getting the license is 21.
+In addition, the young cab driver was driving the cab illegally because the minimum age for getting the license is 21.

 (source: ČTK, September 2009)

-The disagreements among the cabdrivers themselves are well described by a case when a cabdriver had stabbed to death an owner of a competing company: In January during a fight, a male cabdriver killed a co-owner of a competing company with a knife.
-The conflict was instigated by the drunken co-owner who in the cab in Downtown Olomouc assaulted the driver with fists.
-During the fight, the cabdriver named Pliska took out the knife with a 17-centimeter-long blade and stabbed the assailant several times.
+The disagreements among the cab drivers themselves are well described by a case when a cabdriver had stabbed to death an owner of a competing company: In January, during a fight, a male cab driver killed a co-owner of a competing company with a knife.
+The drunken co-owner instigated the conflict in the cab in Downtown Olomouc assaulted the driver with fists.
+During the fight, the cab driver named Pliska took out the knife with a 17-centimetre-long blade and stabbed the assailant several times.